w00mb/stream3r/README.md

 *   **SQLite-driven:** The entire application is backed by a single SQLite database file, which stores all data, from user accounts to site settings.
 *   **Dockerized Environment:** The application is fully containerized using Docker and Docker Compose, ensuring a portable and sandboxed development environment.
 *   **Secure Authentication:** User authentication is handled securely with password hashing using argon2.
-*   **Refactored Stylesheet:** The stylesheet has been refactored for consistency and maintainability, using a modular approach with CSS variables, utility classes, and a reusable `.card` component.

 ## Tech Stack